Things Remembered mall chain soon to be a memory as gift retailer closes all stores

 Managers at the Smith Haven store were not available Thursday night for comment.
 An employee at the Green Acres store referred media questions to Things Remembered’s corporate office.

-A Things Remembered store at Walt Whitman Shops in Huntington closed in November, Wilson said.
+A Things Remembered store at Walt Whitman Shops in Huntington Station closed in November, Wilson said.

 When Things Remembered Inc. filed for Chapter 11 bankruptcy protection in 2019, it had 400 stores.